Activities and Events

 Whether you're into action, romance, comedy, the classics or foreign fare, it's easy to catch a flick at CSUN.
 The best part is that admission is free.
 The CSUN Cinematheque, located in the Alan and Elaine Armer Theater, offers movie screenings, guest artist lectures and panel discussions.
 Additionally, Associated Students hosts an outdoor movie fest every summer.

-For CSUN students who enjoy traveling and spending time in the wilderness, Associated Students Outdoor Adventures is a must-stop shop.
-Outdoor Adventures provides recreational opportunities such as organizing hikes to the Hollywood sign, backpacking trips along Hawaii’s coast, opportunities for improving outdoor skills through workshops and equipment rentals for an outdoor adventure of your own.
+Associated Students Outdoor Adventures provides recreational opportunities such as organized hikes to the Hollywood sign, backpacking trips along Hawaii’s coast, opportunities for improving outdoor skills through workshops and equipment rentals for an outdoor adventure of your own.